 Author: Angela Russ-Ayon

-Illustration: real-life color photos
+Illustration: still color photography

 Colorful photographs of vegetables abound in this simple introduction to nature’s bounty.
 Young children can learn to identify vegetables and become acquainted with basic STEM terminology, then expand upon or interpret the terms in different ways.

 Children can interpret many of the STEM terminology using their bodies, like stretching long and tall, shrinking down short, spreading out wide, standing close to something, moving farther away, or using everyday objects to express their understanding of these simple concepts.

 It’s a great addition to any fruit, gardening, harvest, nutrition, food group, or life science theme for parents of young children or preschool and early childhood educators.